 Panaprium is independent and reader supported.
 If you buy something through our link, we may earn a commission.
 If you can, please support us on a monthly basis.
 It takes less than a minute to set up, and you will be making a big impact every single month.
 Thank you!

-- Fee structure changes: Adjusting performance fees, management fees, or withdrawal fees
+- Fee structure changes: performance fees, management fees, and withdrawal fees

-- Risk parameter adjustments: Changing leverage limits, collateral ratios, or exposure caps
+- Risk parameter adjustments: modifying leverage limits, collateral ratios, and exposure caps

-- Adding or removing supported assets: Deciding which tokens the vault can hold or farm
+- Asset list changes: adding or removing tokens that the vault can hold or farm

-Fee structures represent the most direct governance impact in defi yield that users experience.
-Every percentage point in fees comes straight out of your returns.
-Understanding the difference between fee types helps you evaluate whether a governance vote benefits you or the protocol treasury.
+Fees represent the most direct governance impact in DeFi yield.
+Every percentage point removed through fees comes directly out of your returns.
+Understanding fee types helps you evaluate whether a governance vote benefits depositors or the protocol treasury.

-Performance fees take a cut of your profits when the vault generates positive returns.
-Management fees are charged as a percentage of total assets under management regardless of performance.
-Both reduce your net yield, but they incentivize different behaviors from the protocol team.
+Performance fees take a share of profits when the vault generates positive returns.
+Management fees are charged against total assets under management regardless of performance.
+Both reduce net APY, but they incentivize different behaviors from the team.

 |